New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The study of food remains from ancient sites along the lower Ika River in Peru confirmed the earlier assumption that even primitive people did not live in harmony with nature.
+A study of food remains from ancient sites along the lower Ica River in Peru has confirmed earlier suggestions that even early humans did not live in harmony with nature.

-Researchers from the University of Cambridge (UK) and their colleagues analyzed food waste, covering the period from 750 BC.
-E. To 900 g.
-E., and found that in less than two thousand years, the inhabitants of the valley went through three stages: first they engaged in gathering, then devoted themselves to farming, and then again partially returned to the gathering.
+Researchers from the University of Cambridge (UK) and their colleagues analyzed food waste covering the period from 750 BC to 900 AD and found that in less than two thousand years, the valley's inhabitants went through three stages: first they were gatherers, then they devoted themselves to agriculture, after which they partially returned to gatherers again.

-This confirms the hypothesis that, by removing too much natural vegetation to make room for crops, the ancient farmers unwittingly contributed to flooding and erosion, which ultimately caused a shortage of land suitable for cultivation.
-"Farmers accidentally crossed the threshold, and environmental changes have become irreversible," says study author David Beresford-Jones.
+This supports the hypothesis that by removing too much natural vegetation to make room for crops, ancient farmers unwittingly contributed to flooding and erosion, which eventually caused a shortage of farmable land.
+“Farmers had inadvertently crossed a threshold where the ecological changes became irreversible,” says study author David Beresford-Jones.

-Today, this barren wasteland, but the remains of the Huarango trees and spots of loosened soil suggest that this was not always the case.
-Previous work of the same group has already shown that once there was a region of highly developed agriculture.
+Today it is a barren wasteland, but the remains of huarango trees and patches of loosened soil suggest that this was not always the case.
+Previous work by the same team has already shown that this was once an area of highly developed agriculture.

-Scientists took samples of garbage heaps, washed the sediment, leaving a mixture of plant and animal remains.
-The earliest did not bear any evidence of the existence of domesticated crops.
-People ate snails, sea urchins and mussels collected off the Pacific coast in eight hours' walk to the west.
-In the samples of the last centuries BC.
-E. Pumpkin seeds, cassava tubers and corn cobs began to come across, and a few hundred years later there was evidence of the existence of agriculture with a wide range of crops, including corn, beans, pumpkin, peanuts and peppers.
-But 500 years later everything returned to normal: piles again full of sea and land snails mixed with wild plants.
+Scientists have taken samples of middens and washed out the sediment, leaving behind a mix of plant and animal remains.
+The earliest ones show no evidence of domesticated crops.
+People ate snails, sea urchins, and mussels collected from the Pacific coast, an eight-hour walk to the west.
+Samples from the last centuries BCE begin to show pumpkin seeds, cassava tubers, and corn cobs, and a few hundred years later there is evidence of agriculture, with a wide range of crops including corn, beans, squash, peanuts, and peppers.
+But 500 years later, the story has returned to normal: the middens are once again full of sea and land snails, mixed with wild plants.

-Agriculture here would not have been possible without the Huarango forest, which was a physical barrier between the ocean and the valley, and also maintained the fertility of the soil by fixing nitrogen and water.
-But the more land required for growing crops, the more forest was destroyed, and as a result, the balance was lost irrevocably.
-The valley was defenseless against El Niño, floods and erosion.
-The irrigation canals were destroyed, a piercing wind was blowing.
+Farming here would not have been possible without the huarango forest, which formed a physical barrier between the ocean and the valley and kept the soil fertile by fixing nitrogen and water.
+But as more land was needed to grow crops, more forest was destroyed, until the balance was lost forever.
+The valley was exposed to El Niño, floods, and erosion.
+Irrigation canals were destroyed, and piercing winds blew.

-An indirect witness to this sad story is the bush of the indigo-gopher, from which an intense blue dye is obtained.
-The seeds of this plant are a frequent find in the early settlements of the Nazca culture (100-400 AD).
-Textiles relating to this period are easily recognized by the generous use of a characteristic paint.
-In later periods, the dye deficiency becomes obvious.
-Since the indigo grows in the forest shade along the watercourses, the disappearance of the bush suggests that the forest has the same thing.
+An indirect witness to this sad story is the indigo bush, which produces an intense blue dye.
+The seeds of this plant are a frequent find in early Nazca settlements (100–400 CE).
+Textiles from this period are easily recognizable by their generous use of the characteristic dye.
+In later periods, the deficiency of the dye becomes obvious.
+Since indigo grows in the forest shade along watercourses, the disappearance of the bush suggests that the same thing happened to the forest.